stemlock/Instacart_Market_Basket_Data_Analysis/README.md

 - Users in the **Super Organic and Never Organic segments appear less stable** than those in the Moderate Organic and Organic Taster segments.
 Super Organics migrate towards Moderate while Never Organics migrate towards Tasters

+## Tools Used

+Languages:
+- Python

+Libraries:
+- numpy
+- pandas
+- matplotlib

+## Research Dataset

+The source dataset leveraged was from a machine-learning based Instacart Kaggle competition that contained a relational set of files describing Instacart customers' orders over time.
+For the purpose of the competition, the ordered products were split into the prior, train and test datasets, of which the test dataset was not publicly available.
+Source datasets: Instacart Market Basket Analysis (available on [Kaggle](https://www.kaggle.com/c/instacart-market-basket-analysis/data))

+- Datasets leveraged for this analysis - `aisles.csv`, `departments.csv`,
+`order_products__prior.csv`, `order_products__train.csv`, `orders.csv`, `products.csv`

+Note that the `orders.csv` contains information pertaining to each order as a whole, while each `order_products__*.csv` contains information about the basket of products within each order (one order can have multiple products).

+## Division of Labor
+For the purposes of refraining from taking credit for my other dedicated group members work, each notebook is labelled by last name to denote contribution to the overall research project.
+Additionally, the work contributed by the other members of the research team has been seperately stored within the `Other_analysis` directory.
+The following notebooks have been labelled as my own contributions to the project:

+- `Data_cleaning_Temlock.ipynb`
+- `Preprocressing_organic_segmentation_Temlock.ipynb`
+- `Question3_Temlock.ipynb`

+Credit for this project also goes to Greg Tully and Faris Haddad of the UC Berkeley Masters of Information and Data Science program.